swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 ~~~
 {: .error}

-The second is that you just forgot to create the variable before using it.
+The second is that you forgot to create the variable before using it.
 In the following example,
 `count` should have been defined (e.g., with `count = 0`) before the for loop: